zhenqincn/data-juicer/docs/awesome_llm_data.md

 ![Overview of Our Taxonomy](https://img.alicdn.com/imgextra/i1/O1CN01aN3TVo1mgGZAuSHJ4_!!6000000004983-2-tps-3255-1327.png) Soon we will provide a dynamic table of contents to help readers more easily navigate through the materials with features such as search, filter, and sort.

 Due to the rapid development in the field, this repository and our paper are continuously being updated and synchronized with each other.
-Please feel free to pull requests or open issues to improve this list and add more related resources!
+Please feel free to make pull requests or open issues to improve this list and add more related resources!